coremaze/Plasma-Writeup/README.md

 ![Disassembly 2](Images/Disassembly2.png?raw=true)

 I started by reverse engineering all the functions that this function called.
 My strategy for doing this was to look at every chunk of code that resulted in a call, syscall, or variable write, and convert it into a line of higher level pseudocode.
-For exmaple, this is what the beginning of the `0233` subroutine looked like after I had taken my notes on it:
+For example, this is what the beginning of the `0233` subroutine looked like after I had taken my notes on it:

 ![Disassembly 3](Images/Disassembly3.png?raw=true)